 Wheel and Hub Compatibility

-We are all crunched for time, and any time lost setting up your trainer could have been spent putting in quality training time.
-Setup time receives 10 percent weighting.
-We broke setup down into two basic areas for consideration, physical setup and tech setup.
+These days, we're all crunched for time.
+Time lost setting up your trainer is quality training time lost.
+We broke the setup metric into two primary areas for consideration: physical setup and tech setup.